 it was carefully taming.
 This imposition of cultural identities upon elites by centralizing rulerships equipped with formidable tools of media was well as law and military

-burden of our term "ethnicity," only one reason I have disliked the indiscriminate use of "ethnic" to describe any cultural identity or the quality of any group suffering the
+burden of our term "ethnicity."
+This is one reason I have disliked the indiscriminate use of "ethnic" to describe just any cultural identity, or the quality of just any group suffering the

 imposition of the identity or internalizing it on their own (none of these can be well distinguished by the term).
-If that is so, then nikan is one of many terms
+Nikan is one of many terms

 carrying with it the long history of imposed cultural identities as a characteristic of dependent populations together with the eighteenth and nineteenth-century denotation of

-a particular group, without reference to status (though, in Qing, the possible status of nikan was always limited; those rising above a certain level before the
+a particular group, without reference to status (though, in Qing, the possible status of nikan was always limited in practice; those rising above a certain political level before the

 term nikan and its employment in the seventeenth and eighteenth centuries.
 Language is osmotic and shapeless, and a word like nikan is certainly capable of